 Still probably top of the list for Liverpool’s all-time goalkeepers for the honours he won during the 80s, the most successful club in the period in the club’s history, winning six league titles, three FA Cups and one European Cup.

-But the South African was on the wane in the years of his career that overlapped with the Premier League, and he was ultimately symptomatic of a fading force after 1992.
+But the Zimbabwean was on the wane in the years of his career that overlapped with the Premier League, and he was ultimately symptomatic of a fading force after 1992.

 6. Simon Mignolet